ice3-software/between-kit/Docs/Usage.md

 ###Premises

 `BetweenKit` aims to abstracting away the various `UIKit` interactions required to implement drag-and-drop, and expose a clean API.
-It relies on a series of premises about drag-and-drop-ing from which we can model the domain:
+It relies on a series of premises about drag-and-drop from which we can model the domain:

 - A <u>__collection__</u> is a view that contains and array of child <u>__items__</u>
 - A <u>__drag arena__</u> consists of a <u>__superview__</u> and an ordered set of <u>__collections__</u> that exist as subviews within that superview.